zackmcnulty/Gene_Regulatory_Network_Game/README.md

 Players will be given a set budget at the beginning of the game ($10,000 to $15,000).
 They will use this money to purchase experiments.
 It is their challenge to use this money wisely to collect the data they require to determine the missing connections in the network.
 Descriptions of the available experiments and their costs are given in the [experiments.md](experiments.md) file.
+For these experiments, players can specify both a perturbation (i.e. downregulating a specific gene) and a data collection type (i.e. collect RNA data vs protein data).
 This data will have noise and it will have error, as all experiments do.

 Also provided is a list of [assumptions](assumptions.md) the players can make about the network.
 The goal of the game is to guess which connections are missing as accurately as possible.